 Smiley Injury Law – An Experienced Legal Team

 The personal injury field has several legal hurdles.
 That’s why it’s important to hire experienced legal counsel that can represent you and help you with every stage of your claim.

 We’ll Fight For You – Our Top Priority

 Smiley Injury Law has experienced legal professionals that care and will make you a priority.
 With offices in Louisiana, California, and Texas, we focus on attention to detail, we work with compassion for our clients, and we don’t want you having to fight the insurance company by yourself.

-If you need a personal injury attorney or a car accident attorney, don’t trust your case with a random firm you found online.
+If you need a personal injury attorney or a New Orleans car accident lawyer, don’t trust your case with a random firm you found online.
 Hire the best legal team with a proven track record.

 Schedule a Free Consultation Today